-You can apply for Extenuating Circumstances if you have encounted a significant personal difficulty that affects your ability to study or complete coursework, assessments and exams.
+In order to do this, you will need to apply for extenuating circumstances.
+You can apply for extenuating circumstances if you have encounted any significant personal difficulty that affects your ability to study or complete coursework, assessments and exams.

-You can apply for Extenuating Circumstances via the Portal.
+You can apply for Extenuating Circumstances via Portal.

-- You've expereinced serious instances of physical or mental illness, accident or injury
+- You've experienced significant or serious instances of physical or mental illness, accident, or injury

-- You've experienced a worsening of a long-term condition
+- You've experienced a worsening of permanent or chronic condition

-- You've experienced the recent death of a close family member or dependant
+- You've experienced the recent death of a close family member, a close friend or dependant

 - You've experienced family crisis or emergency

-- You've taken time off for Maternity or Paternity Leave
+- You've taken time off for Maternity or Paternity Leave, Shared Parental Leave

 - You've had to complete Jury Service

-- You're experienced exceptional and unforseen financial hardship
+- You're experienced exceptional and unforeseen financial hardship